Welcome to Ride For Schools 2014

 The 25 mile route is relatively flat with a total of 460 feet of climbing over the length of the course.
 Riders will pedal past farmlands and orchards along country roads as they head out of Beaverton and into Hillsboro.
 This is sure to be a fun ride, and a great way to support your local schools.

 The 40 mile route is the more challenging ride.
 It has 1640 feet of climbing with some rolling hills and a level 4 climb up Holly Hill.
 Riders will pedal past farmlands and orchards along country roads as they head out of Beaverton, into Tigard, along the outskirts of Sherwood, and into Hillsboro before returning.
-One of the highlights of this ride is spotting the 727 aircraft, complete with wings, which has been converted into a house nestled on top of a hill.
 This is sure to be a great ride for those that like to be challenged, and a great way to support your local schools.

 Help spread the word, by posting this downloadable poster at your work